Consecrated life: Societies of apostolic life

 Societies of apostolic life are dedicated to pursuit of an apostolic purpose, such as educational or missionary work.
 They "resemble institutes of consecrated life" but are distinct from them.
 The members do not take religious vows, but live in common, striving for perfection through observing the "constitutions" of the society to which they belong.
 Some societies of apostolic life, but not all of them, define in their constitutions "bonds" of a certain permanence whereby their members embrace the evangelical counsels.

 The Code of Canon Law gives for societies of apostolic life regulations much less detailed than for institutes of consecrated life, in many instances simply referring to the constitutions of the individual societies.
-Although societies of apostolic life may in externals resemble religious life, a major distinction is that they are not themselves consecrated and their state of life does not change (i.e. they remain secular clerics or laypersons).
+Although societies of apostolic life may in externals resemble religious institutes, a major distinction is that their members are not themselves consecrated and their state of life does not change (i.e. they technically remain secular clerics or laypersons).

 Examples of societies of apostolic life are the Oratory of Saint Philip Neri, the Daughters of Charity of Saint Vincent de Paul, and the Society of the Priests of Saint Sulpice, the Society of St Joseph of the Sacred Heart and the Missionary Society of St. Columban.